What are Toolbox Talks and How to Give Better Toolbox Talks

 4. Know Your Audience

-It is important to use language that your audience will understand when giving a toolbox talk.
+Using language that your audience will understand when giving a toolbox talk is important.
 If you are speaking to executive-level individuals, you will need to use a different language than you would if you were speaking to field workers.
 For field workers, it is important to use language that they are comfortable with and that will not intimidate them.
 This does not mean that you should dumb down your conversation, but that you should avoid using words that they may not be familiar with.
 By using language that they understand, you can ensure that your message is clear and concise.

 Not all employees are the same, so it’s important to tailor your toolbox talk to your audience.
 Consider the age, experience, and education level of your employees when choosing a topic.
 For example, younger workers may benefit from a discussion on job site safety, while more experienced workers might appreciate a refresher on fall hazards.